 Up until now we’ve talked about breaking, DJing, and MCing in Japan, but what about graffiti?
 Does this expression of Hip Hop culture also turn up in Japan?

-Just by looking at the sign above we see right away that the answer is, of course yes, and instead of talking too much about it I’d rather just show you the Mecca of graffiti art in Japan until 2010 (when it was painted over by the government)– the legendary Yokohama graffiti wall
+Just by looking at the sign above we see right away that the answer is, of course, yes, but instead of talking too much about it, I’d rather just show you the Mecca of graffiti art in Japan until 2010 (when it was painted over by the government)– the legendary Yokohama graffiti wall

 Pretty amazing right?
 Just a shame Japanese public opinion has yet to come to that realization, otherwise it might still be around today.